-Step 1) Choose your driver and car insurance discounts below.
+Step 1) Select your driver and car insurance discounts below.

-Step 2) On the next page, select an insurance category.
-Then, instantly choose a result.
+Step 2) On the next page, instantly view listings.
 Compare low rates in your area to possibly save hundreds every year.

 Discount Drivers shows how safe drivers are considered low risk to certain insurers.
 Comparing as many insurance rates as possible is an almost certain guarantee to get the lowest rate.

 Many insurance companies see drivers as a huge financial risk.
-Some of these insurers have decided to reward good drivers (without a recent ticket) and safe cars with highly discounted rates.
+Some of these insurers have decided to reward good drivers (without a recent ticket) with highly discounted rates.